teamdeeson/d8-quickstart/README.md

 Quick-start projects use composer for dependency management, including Drupal core, contrib and 3rd party libraries.
 The contents of docroot/ should be considered expendable during development and can be recompiled from the contents of the repository.

-We use [vdd](http://handbook.deeson.co.uk/development/vdd/) for managing local development and this repository comes with some default configuration for working with VDD.
+We use [Docker](https://docs.docker.com/engine/installation/) and [Docker compose](https://docs.docker.com/compose/install/) for managing local development and this repository comes with some default configuration for working with Docker.
 You are of course free to use alternatives, but additional configuration may be required.

 ## Creating a new Drupal site

+You do not need to clone this repo, our quick start is checked out using composer.

 First you need to [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).